-2017 Business Person of the Year – Carolyn Montanaro
+2020 Business Person of the Year - Diane McClure

 The “Business Person of the Year” is someone who is recognized as having set a standard of accomplishment in both business and the community.
 Nominations are from the Chamber’s business members who have made a significant impact on the role of business in the community.
 The nominee must be a member of the Chamber for at least 18 months.
 They must be an active member who is always willing to go above and beyond, and be a leader that motivates others.
 They must have a level of community participation by contributing resources in the form of time, talent or money to our community via projects, clubs, churches, and not-for-profits.

-This year the Chamber Board of Directors had a number of nominees for this honor – the selection process included several outstanding candidates and the large number of nominees is a testament to the community commitment we see in the Chamber membership.
+Each year the Chamber Board of Directors receives a number of nominees for this honor – the selection process included several outstanding candidates and the number of nominees is a testament to the Chamber membership’s commitment to our community.

 This year’s honoree is a very active Chamber member, a wife, a mother, a business partner, an Angel Mom, a passionate mentor, full of energy and digitally charged.
 She is a familiar face at Chamber breakfast, active in the Webster business community and many Chamber members have worked with her to help brand and grow your business.